Zapper-fi/protocol/docs/api-intro/migration-checklist.md

 If you have questions or need assistance with the migration, please:
 1. Review the GraphQL schema documentation
 2. Contact api@zapper.xyz for migration support
-3. Join our Discord community for developer discussions